-The need for constant gas monitoring to guide and refine the purification process during wastewater treatment means water purification plants need permanent, easy to install sensors that are capable of continual online monitoring.
+The need for constant gas monitoring to guide and refine the water purification process during wastewater treatment means water purification plants need permanent, easy to install sensors that are capable of continual online monitoring.
 One of the most effective ways of doing this is having OEM sensors that can be integrated into existing water testing equipment to also provide information on water purity.

 These reasons are why Edinburgh Sensors range of nondispersive infrared (NDIR) gas sensors are the perfect solution for water purification plants.
 NDIR sensors are highly robust with excellent sensitivity and accuracy across a range of gas concentrations.
 Two of the sensors they offer, the Gascard NG8 and the Guardian NG9 are suitable for detecting carbon monoxide, carbon dioxide or other hydrocarbon gases.
 If just carbon dioxide is of interest, then Edinburgh Sensors offers are more extensive range of monitors, including the Gascheck10 and the IRgaskiT.11